BamaInsider - Alabama Crimson Tide practice observations

 Alabama Crimson Tide practice observations

-I wanted to provide some observations from Alabama’s ninth practice of the season.
+I wanted to provide some observations on the receivers and running backs from Alabama’s tenth practice of the season.

-— Starting out with the inside linebackers, I’m curious to see which linebacker rises up to get playing time alongside Dylan Moses with Joshua McMillon now out of the season.
-Shane Lee at 6-foot-0, 246 pounds looks the part, but he’s just a freshman.
-We’ve talked about his physic before, but what do we know about his on the field play?
-Well for starters, we know he arrived early and looked very good in spring and had an interception during A-Day, where it looked like he could play fullback.
+— Leading off with All-American Jerry Jeudy.
+What exceptional footwork he has.
+While the receiving corps has remarkable talent throughout the roster, I hope you are taking time to appreciate Jeudy as he’s clearly the next big-time receiver to leave Alabama and head to the NFL.
+Great worth ethic, marvelous routes, velcro-like hands, he really has it all.

 Get $75 in Adidas gear and 25% off your subscription when you subscribe today!